vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 ``Include/opcode.h`` file.

-We had a ``make touch`` command to workaround this file timestamp issue, but the command uses Mercurial, whereas Python migrated to Git.
-The "touch" step was removed on buildots because "make touch" was broken.
+We had a ``make touch`` command to workaround this file timestamp issue, but the command uses Mercurial, whereas Python migrated to Git last february.
+The buildobt "touch" step was removed because ``make touch`` was broken.

-I was always annoyed by the Makefile which wants to regenerate genrated files because of wrong file modification time, whereas the generated files were already up to date.
+I was always annoyed by the Makefile which wants to regenerate generated files because of wrong file modification time, whereas the generated files were already up to date.